frebib/year-4-notes/ssm/notes.md

 #### Supplier (SUP)
 - Someone in supply chain that provides, maintains, has access to software/equipment
 - May have knowledge to allow/facilitate compromise of security property

+{Missing slides/notes}

+### Risk Appetite (24/10/2017)
+- {Missing slides/notes

+#### What is insurance?
+- Bet on an event happening
+- Person taking out insurance "wins" if even occurs and they receive payment
+- Insurer prices their bet based on likelihood

+#### Self-insurance
+- If you can afford the maximum payout
+- Put money in the bank

+#### Risk Acceptance
+- Not paying insurance for cheap risks
+- Insurance for more expensive risks